High-Cost Mortgage On Government And Conventional Loans

 High-Cosr

-High-Cost Guidelines On Government And Conventional Loans
+What High-Cost Means On Government And Conventional Loans

-Some states have high-cost rules.
-What is high-cost?
-High-cost is that the total fees and costs in obtaining a residential mortgage loan cannot exceed 5% of the mortgage loan amount.
 Fees that are calculated in high cost include upfront mortgage insurance premium, yield spread premium, origination fees, underwriting fees, and other fees and costs associated with obtaining a mortgage loan.

 What Constitutes a High-Cost Loan?